 Alcohol and drug rehab in Bath typically means plenty of counselling and therapy.
 Without being able to confront and cope with the issues that triggered the addiction in the first-place patients will find it impossible to achieve any long-term success.
 Rehab in Bath is typically provided by organisations such as the NHS, private clinics, charities and local support groups.
 The type of programme you enter will depend on your needs and circumstances, and each programme will differ slightly in how it is run.

-- The first few days of counselling will merely involve introductions.
+The first few days of counselling will merely involve introductions.
 Getting to know staff members and other patients is part of adjusting to these new settings.
 Many patients haven’t undergone any form of counselling or support before.

-- Group support will begin with simply revealing some personal information.
+Group support will begin with simply revealing some personal information.
 It’s nothing sensitive; it’s designed to tell people more about the individual.
 The goal is to create an extended family within drug rehab centres.
-Private counselling will begin with the patient being asked to tell the counsellor about their lives and their current situations.
+Individual counselling will begin with the patient being asked to tell the counsellor about their lives and their current situations.
 Things are designed to start off slowly to gradually attune each person to their new structured lifestyle.

-- Over time, the group will share the challenges and successes each person is experiencing.
+Over time, the group will share the challenges and successes each person is experiencing.
 People are encouraged to talk about their issues without fear of judgement.
-Often, this is the first time people will have had the opportunity to do something like this.
+Often, this is the first-time people will have had the opportunity to do something like this.

-- The final stage is acceptance of any problems and learning to cope with it.
+Individual alcohol and drug counselling will seek to drill down onto the issues which resulted in the addiction in the first.
+The final stage is acceptance of any problems and learning to cope with it.
 Generally, an epiphany has occurred and the patient is ready to move on to a new and successful life outside of alcohol and drug rehab centres.